Starting with Xcode 10, XCLOC is the new format for project localization.

 Lokalise offers support only for text resources exported as XLIFF files.

 You can generate an XCLOC file by selecting your project in Xcode and running Editor -> Export for localization... action.

 In order to import a newly exported localization, you need to open your

-Localized Contents directory inside your Localization Catalog (XCLOC) and selected the generated XLIFF file.
+Localized Contents directory inside your Localization Catalog (XCLOC) and select the generated XLIFF file.

 When exporting the translation from Lokalise select Apple XLIFF (.xliff) format.

 You can import generated XLIFF files into the Xcode project the same way you would import a Localization Catalog.

 Apple XLIFF (.xliff) support details.